-The City and County of San Francisco was established by Charter in 1850 and is the only legal subdivision of the State of California with the governmental powers of both a city and a county.
-The City's legislative power is exercised through a Board of Supervisors, while its executive power is vested upon a Mayor and other appointed and elected officials.
+Mayor and other appointed and elected officials.
 Key public services provided by the City include public safety and protection, public transportation, construction and maintenance of all public facilities, water, parks, public health systems, social services and planning.
-The heads of most of these departments are appointed by the Mayor and advised by commissions and boards appointed by City elected officials.
+The heads of most of these departments are appointed by the Mayor and advised by commissions and boards appointed by City elected officials. subdivision of the State of California with the governmental powers of both a city and a county.
+The City's legislative power is exercised through a Board of Supervisors, while its executive power is vested upon a Francisco was established by Charter in 1850 and is the only legal of San County

-Elected officials include the Mayor, Members of the Board of Supervisors, Assessor-Recorder, City Attorney, District Attorney, Public Defender, Sheriff, Superior Court Judges, and Treasurer.
+Elected officials include the Mayor, Members of the Board of Supervisors, Assessor-Recorder, City Attorney, Usiting Attorney, Public Defender, Sherff, Superior Court Judges, and Treasurer.
 Since November 2000, the eleven-member Board of Supervisors has been elected through district elections.
+The eleven-member Board of Supervisors has been elected through district elections.
 The eleven district elections are staggered for five and six seats at a time, and held in even-numbered years.
-Board members serve four-year terms and vacancies are filled by Mayoral appointment.
+Board members serve four-year terms and vacancies are filled by Mayoral appointment capital projects and certain debt service funds.
+The budget is adopted at the character level of expenditure within each department, and the department level and fund is the legal level of budgetary control.
+Note 2(c) to the Basic Financial Statements summarizes the budgetary roles of City officials and the timetable for their various budgetary actions according to the City Charter.
+The City adopts annual budgets for all governmental funds and typically adopts project-length budgets for